ZakaHaceCosas/FuckingNode/README.md

 You currently cannot set an intensity for each project, if you run `clean maxim` for example, all projects from your list will be maxim pruned.

+> [!NOTE]
+> Deno and Bun don't fully support this feature.
+See [Cross-runtime support](https://github.com/ZakaHaceCosas/FuckingNode/blob/v2/README.md#cross-runtime-support) for more info.

 ### Manager

 F\*ckingNode keeps a list of all paths to the projects it should clean - it's you who has to maintain it.
 Keep in mind paths should point to the root, where you have your `/package.json`, your lockfile, and your `/node_modules`.